 Q. Can I tour Arete before deciding to enroll?

 A. Yes.
 There are Open House tours in early Spring.
-See our Academic Calendar for dates.
+Dates are listed on the "How to Register" page.

 Q. When do classes begin/end?